-On October 24, 2018, MTC approved Resolution No. 4348, which establishes the framework and qualifying criteria for the Housing Incentive Pool (HIP), an incentive program to reward Bay Area local jurisdictions that produce or preserve the most affordable housing.
+On October 24, 2018, MTC approved Resolution No. 4348, which establishes the framework and qualifying criteria for the Housing Incentive Pool (HIP) Program, an incentive program to reward Bay Area local jurisdictions that produce or preserve the most affordable housing.
 This resolution builds on the HIP established in OBAG 2, MTC Resolution No. 4202, Revised.
+The HIP Program is also referred to as the Housing Production and Preservation Incentive Program.

-As part of the 2022 RTIP, the OBAG 2 Housing Production Incentive challenge grant program described immediately above is augmented with \$46 million of regionally-controlled RTIP funds identified in the regional set-aside programming section above, conditioned on these funds not being needed for Caltrain's project contingency, either because the project can be completed within budget or because substitute contingency funds are identified.
+As part of the 2024 RTIP, the OBAG 2 Housing Production Incentive challenge grant program described immediately above is augmented with \$46 million of regionally-controlled RTIP funds identified in the regional set-aside programming section above.

 The RTIP funding provided may be either federal or state funds, must be used only for federally- or State Highway Account-eligible transportation purposes, and must meet CTC STIP Guideline requirements.
+However, MTC staff intends to program part of all of the \$46 million in RTIP funds to projects that can free up other local or federal funds, such as One Bay Area Grant (OBAG) program funds, to expedite project delivery for future projects programmed in the HIP.